- FREE eLearning: VMware vSphere: What’s New Fundamentals [V5.5]

 VCP Requirements – VMware Certified Professional on vSphere.
 VCP5-DCV (Datacenter Virtualization).
-You might be wondering what are the requirements to become a VCP.
 The only way to became VCP 5 (if you’re not VCP 3 or VCP 4) is to attend the VMware class for Install and configure vSphere 5 (online or by traveling to the nearest location) and then passing the exam in one of those Pearson VUE Exam Centers.
 You can also attend the “Optimize and Scale” training course, pass the VCP exam, and be able to receive the VCP.

 Once sit the VMware Class, you should be ready for the exam.
 Well, not exactly.
 You will now probably really need to study for the exam.
-What I used to pass my VCP5-DV exam?
-Read bellow.
+Find bellow the

 Section 1 – Plan, Install, Configure and Upgrade vCenter Server and VMware ESXi

 - Objective 1.1 – Install and Configure vCenter Server

 - Objective 1.2 – Install and Configure VMware ESXi

 - Objective 1.3 – Plan and Perform Upgrades of vCenter Server and VMware ESXi

 - Objective 1.4 –Secure vCenter Server and ESXi